HongyuLii/NavRL-Refinement/README.md

 ##Additionally setup
-# Connect to VNCViewer:   vncserver :1
+# Connect to VNCViewer:   vncserver :1 -localhost no
 # export DISPLAY=:1
 # then launch
 # Some rizz issue (how to fix?)